Jake Luhrs

-William Jacob Luhrs is an American musician best known as the lead vocalist of the metalcore band August Burns Red.
+William Jacob Luhrs is an American musician best known as the lead singer of the metalcore band August Burns Red.
 He is also the founder and president of HeartSupport, a non-profit mental health organization.

+Early life

+Jake Luhrs was born in Montclair, New Jersey, on February 2, 1985, and grew up in South Carolina.
+His parents divorced when he was young, with his father moving to Virginia while he his mother and older sister had to move into government aid housing in Greenville.
+After spending two years in Greenville, his family settled in Columbia, South Carolina, where Luhrs spent much of his early life.